GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 *Angular or absolute localization*
 The actual result of an #acr("SSL") method is another example of variations of this task.
-Indeed, while specific techniques estimate the relative position of each source from the microphone array, some focus on the sole #acr("DoA") value.
+Indeed, while specific techniques estimate the relative position of each source from the microphone array, some focus on the sole #doa value.
 In their survey @grumiaux_survey_2021, Grumiaux et al. exhaustively illustrate the variety of choices regarding the end result of the localization pipeline.
 This distinction originates in the significant difficulty gap implied by predicting the source-microphone distance.
 The time, phase, or intensity differences can be exploited when several microphones are used to perform localization.
-They allow for the deduction of angular information on source localization as they are closely related to the #acr("DoA").
+They allow for the deduction of angular information on source localization as they are closely related to the #doa.
 Conversely, distance information is considerably more complex to gather.
 It is not directly correlated to a single cue.
 It heavily depends on the acoustic properties of the environment, such as noise, reverberation, or even temperature.
 Also, acoustic cues such as amplitude have a non-linear relationship with the distance and are thus harder to exploit.
 Distance estimation may furthermore need to rely on calibration, which hinders the flexibility and relevance of the #acr("SSL") system.
-Moreover, when considering angular-only #acr("SSL") systems, it is necessary to distinguish planar detectors, which predict the sole #acr("DoA") value, from 3D ones, which also estimate the elevation angle.
+Moreover, when considering angular-only #acr("SSL") systems, it is necessary to distinguish planar detectors, which predict the sole #doa value, from 3D ones, which also estimate the elevation angle.
-Although the #acr("DoA") is the most informative angle, elevation becomes relevant in more complex scenes or when there is a significant height difference between the microphone array and the sources.
+Although the #doa is the most informative angle, elevation becomes relevant in more complex scenes or when there is a significant height difference between the microphone array and the sources.
 The detection format also varies across the literature, with methods producing Cartesian coordinates and others expressing the positions in polar or spherical coordinates.

 *Intermittency and nature of the sources*
-#acr("SSL") solutions make different assumptions on the target sources.
+#acr("SSL") solutions make different assumptions about the target sources.
 First, the source signals' content significantly affects the difficulty of the task.
 Initially, several approaches were restricted to localizing white-noise sources.
 Those have the particularity of having the same energy at each time and each frequency.
 Nevertheless, detecting more realistic speech sources has become the de facto framework for #acr("SSL").
-Some works still use white-noise data for training deep neural networks, but evaluate their solution using speech signals @nguyen_autonomous_2018 @deleforge_co-localization_2015.
+Some works still use white-noise data for training deep neural networks, but their solution is evaluated using speech signals @nguyen_autonomous_2018 @deleforge_co-localization_2015.
 Similarly, assumptions about the continuity of the sources can vary across the literature.
-Dealing with intermittent sources is an additional difficulty that several approaches do not consider.
+Dealing with intermittent sources is another difficulty that several approaches do not consider.
 In this regard, handling sources that may become inactive is linked with the capacity to localize an arbitrary number of sources.
 Naturally, assuming a pre-defined number of constantly active sources is easier and more common across the #acr("SSL") literature.